A Multi-Armed Bandit-Based Participant Selection Method for Federated Recommendation Systems: Background and Related Work

 In summary, common participant selection strategies can be classified into the following categories: \begin{enumerate} \item \textbf{Random Selection:} Each round, a fixed number $S$ of clients is chosen uniformly at random.
-This simple approach guarantees unbiased participation in expectation but may repeatedly choose clients with poor connectivity or small data, delaying the convergence in the global model \cite{mcmahan2017communication}. \item \textbf{Data-Aware Selection:} Clients whose local gradients have higher variance or whose data distributions differ more from the global distribution may be sampled more frequently to accelerate convergence \cite{10562343,10598074,10621240,li2024federated,10.24963/ijcai.2024/501,10.1145/3589334.3645626,10476059}. \item \textbf{Resource-Aware Selection:} Client sampling is guided by availability, communication bandwidth, and computational capacity.
+This simple approach guarantees unbiased participation in expectation but can repeatedly choose clients with poor connectivity or small data, delaying the convergence in the global model \cite{mcmahan2017communication}. \item \textbf{Data-Aware Selection:} Clients whose local gradients have higher variance or whose data distributions differ more from the global distribution may be sampled more frequently to accelerate convergence \cite{10562343,10598074,10621240,li2024federated,10.24963/ijcai.2024/501,10.1145/3589334.3645626,10476059, 273723}.
+However, these methods typically require additional computation and communication overhead to estimate data heterogeneity or gradient statistics, which may not be readily available or accurately measurable in practice.
+Moreover, overemphasizing highly heterogeneous clients can lead to biased updates, increased instability during training, and potential fairness concerns, especially when certain clients are persistently oversampled. \item \textbf{Resource-Aware Selection:} Client sampling is guided by availability, communication bandwidth, and computational capacity.
+Classic general-purpose client selection frameworks, such as Oort \cite{273723}, have pioneered the optimization of time-to-accuracy by profiling client data and system utility.
 By prioritizing clients, this approach mitigates straggler effects and reduces overall training latency \cite{10598074,10621240,li2024federated,10.24963/ijcai.2024/501}.
+Despite their efficiency advantages, these strategies may systematically exclude resource-constrained clients, resulting in under-utilization of valuable data and reduced model generalization.
+In addition, prioritizing well-resourced clients can exacerbate data imbalance and introduce selection bias, ultimately compromising model fairness and robustness.

 \end{enumerate}